EnguerranVidal/GalaxyCollision/README.md

 - We will allow the user to show the time passing through a display in the collision animation as well as enter the wanted figure size.

-- We will fix the issue of units for masses and distances since as of now, their units are unspecified.
+- We will fix the issue of units for masses and distances since as of now, they are unspecified.

-- The simulation runs in a 2D plane which does ot reflect a true sense of the beauty of galaxy collisions.
+- The simulation runs in a 2D plane which does not reflect the beauty of galaxy collisions.
 We will try to implement a 3D version later on.